-The first part in qualifying for a K-1 visa is being able to provide proof that the couple has known each other for a minimum of two years.
+The first part in qualifying for a K-1 visa is being able to provide proof that the couple physically met in-person within the last two years.
 The only exception to this rule is for those whose religion or traditional heritage prohibits them from meeting their spouse prior to the marriage.
 Following the arrival of the K-1 visa holder to the U.S., the couple must marry within 90 days.
 Documentation will be necessary to prove that one member of the couple is a U.S. citizen, both members are able to legally marry, both members are of legal age to marry; and that any previous marriages for either party have ended with a legal divorce, annulment, or death of a spouse.

 For the member of the couple that is a U.S. citizen, they must have been born in the U.S. or one of its territories (including military bases), or they were born in a foreign country with at least one parent being a U.S. citizen.
 They can also qualify if their parents became U.S. citizens while they were a minor, which would automatically make them U.S. citizens.
 Finally, naturalization also qualifies an individual to be a U.S. citizen.